ChaoticML/flask-finance-tracker/README.md

 *   **Filtering:**
     *   Filter transactions by category and date range to analyze specific periods or spending habits.
 *   **Clean and Responsive Design:** The application is designed with a modern and user-friendly interface.
-*   **Git Version Control:** The project is managed using Git for version control and collaboration.

 ## Getting Started